the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-article.md

 It also facilitates recognition for datasets through research assessment procedures that are more traditionally focused on publication output.
 Publishing a data paper will therefore increase the visibility, credibility and usability of the data, as well as giving you credit as a data producer.

+You can find out more about the benefits of publishing a data article through [this subchapter](https://the-turing-way.netlify.app/communication/dif-articles/data.html).

 (rr-rdm-article-options)=
 ## Options to publish a Data Article